 Step 3: Drain all the water and boil a second time again for about 10 minutes or until liquid is significantly reduced.

 Step 4: When the water is significantly reduced, add a cup of caster sugar, simmer on low heat.
 This might take about half an hour for the peel to absorb all the liquid.
 The mixed peel is ready to use after being left to cool.

 So you’ve prepared your own mixed peel, you have bought your fruits throughout mid-year when they are not too expensive.
 The next step is to get a good port.
+The best and most commonly used is Red Label Wine.
+I must admit that getting it online is not very cost-effective.
+It is sold in most big supermarkets and off licences dor half the price online.
 Store the fruits in port in airtight glass jars that are lying all around.

-One other frugal way which I have always done is to use 1/3 less the required amount of sugar.
+One other frugal way which I have always done is to use 1/4 less the required amount of sugar.
 You have this on tried and tested authority.
-In the end it costs less and we don’t need so much sugar anyway.
-Christmas is a time of great indulgence generally but you can save your waistline and delay the onset of eating related disorders by reducing sugar intake at this time.
+In the end, it costs less and we don’t need so much sugar anyway as the dried fruits are sweet enough.
+Christmas is a time of great indulgence generally but you can save your waistline and delay the onset of eating-related disorders by reducing sugar intake at this time.
 The mixed peels and fruits will contain sugar anyway.

 Spread the love

 Don’t keep it to yourself.
 It’s a tradition in our family to give Christmas pudding to family and friends.
 We like to give a whole cake instead of a slice of cake but giving a whole cake can work out to be quite expensive.